 |Motherboard and CPU Power Cables

 |Cables for USB Header

-SATA DATA and SATA Power cables are used to power up the hard drives.
+SATA DATA and SATA Power cables to power up the hard drives.

 PCIe power cables are often needed to power up the dedicated graphics card.